pikaju/kosame/README.md

     schema::posts {
         id as my_id,

         /// Rust documentation comments, like this one, are also attributes.
-This means you can easily document your query and query fields like this! content,
+        /// This means you can easily document your query and its fields! content,

         comments {